 - ¼ teaspoon asafetida (hing, optional)

 - Salt to taste

-- Once the batter has acquired the right consistency, add to the blender the ginger, onion, green chili peppers, red chili pepper, curry leaves, turmeric, asafetida and cilantro, if using, and salt.
-Process for about a minute or so until the cabbage and onion have broken down into small but still discernible specks.
+- Add to the blender the ginger, onion, green chili peppers, red chili pepper, curry leaves, turmeric, asafetida and cilantro, if using, and salt.
+Process for about a minute or so until the herbs have broken down into small but still discernible specks.
 The batter should have a runny consistency, slightly thinner than a regular pancake batter, but thick enough to coat a spoon.
 Add more water if needed and mix it in well.

 - Heat a griddle (well-seasoned cast-iron or non-stick) over medium high heat.
 To test if the griddle is hot enough, sprinkle drops of water on the surface.
 If they sizzle immediately and evaporate, the griddle is perfectly hot.